Gene set enrichment analysis: Methods

-Where $r$ is the rank of the gene, $p$ is the power usually set to 1 (if it where 0 it would be equivalent to the Kolmogorov–Smirnov test).
+Where $r$ is the rank of the gene, $p$ is the power usually set to 1 (if it were 0, it would be equivalent to the Kolmogorov–Smirnov test).

 Limitations and proposed alternatives

 SEA

 When GSEA was first proposed in 2003 some immediate concerns were raised regarding its methodology.
 These criticisms led to the use of the correlation-weighted Kolmogorov–Smirnov test, the normalized ES, and the false discovery rate calculation, all of which are the factors that currently define standard GSEA.
 However, GSEA has now also been criticized for the fact that its null distribution is superfluous, and too difficult to be worth calculating, as well as the fact that its Kolmogorov–Smirnov-like statistic is not as sensitive as the original.
 As an alternative, the method known as Simpler Enrichment Analysis (SEA), was proposed.
 This method assumes gene independence and uses a simpler approach to calculate t-test.
 However, it is thought that these assumptions are in fact too simplifying, and gene correlation cannot be disregarded.